 D&Ms and DMAS

-Writing D&Ms made me think of DMAS, so while you’re creating a playlist, make sure you at DMAS to it.
+Writing D&Ms made me think of DMAS, so while you’re creating a playlist, make sure you add DMAS to it.

 But what I really meant was D&Ms, which means deep and meaningful conversations, best had on the road.
 When I road tripped the North Island of New Zealand with my best friend, we literally did not stop talking the entire time.
 I learnt more about her (and myself) than I ever imagined possible.
 There is something about being on the road that makes you feel like opening up and sharing all your best (and worst) stories with your road tripping buddy.